 Products available to supplement PKU patients managing the disorder through diet restrictions have historically been composed primarily of synthetic essential amino acid formulations.
 It is often a challenge for patients to adhere to diets supplemented strictly with amino acid-based formulas due in part to poor taste and smell, as well as, an inability of these formulas to encourage satiety.

-In addition, many patients believe Glytactin products have a more appealing taste, smell, and appearance than other products currently available.
-The available product line includes a powder that makes a flavoured milk-like substitute and a pre-made milk like drink.
-In addition, each formulation is made up of 10 or 15 grams of protein, making it easy for patients to tailor their supplements to their and personal preferences
+The available product portfolio includes a powder that makes a flavoured milk-like substitute and a pre-made milk-like drink.
+In addition, each formulation is made up of 10, 15, and 20 grams of protein; making it easy for patients to tailor their supplements to their personal preferences.

 Do you have questions about kosher certification or kosher medical foods (formula) or are you simply looking for a source for answers to the most frequently asked questions about kosher certification or kosher medical foods (formula)?